liferay/liferay-docs/discover/portal/articles/03-collaboration/01-managing-documents-and-media/08-adapting-your-media-to-multiple-devices.markdown

 Images uploaded to Documents and Media or to a Blog Entry are analyzed and processed, generating a set of images with the defined resolutions.
-For instance, when a user is reading a blog entry on their mobile phone that contains an image, Adaptive Media checks the screen size of the phone and delivers the copy of the image that best fits the screen.
+For instance, when a user is reading a blog entry on their mobile phone that contains an image, Adaptive Media checks the phone's screen size and delivers the copy of the image that best fits the screen.

 Adaptive Media also ensures that your high resolution devices receive a high resolution image for the optimal viewing experience.